dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/generating-views.md

 Using MVC, Entity Framework, and ASP.NET Scaffolding, you can create a web application that provides an interface to an existing database.
 This tutorial series shows you how to automatically generate code that enables users to display, edit, create, and delete data that resides in a database table.
 The generated code corresponds to the columns in the database table.

-This article focuses on using ASP.NET Scaffolding to generate the controllers and views.
+This tutorial focuses on using ASP.NET Scaffolding to generate the controllers and views.

 In this tutorial, you: